 What You Need To Know About Filing A Personal Injury Claim

 When personal injuries do occur, they are often the result of another party’s negligence.
 Under Section 41.130 of the Nevada Revised Statutes, an individual, company, or the employees of a business can be held legally liable for any damages that result due to their wrongful acts or negligence, as well as when they default on their duties to prevent and protect others against dangerous situations.
-Examples of negligence in personal injury cases include:
+Examples of negligence in cases that our personal injury lawyer handles include:

 - Casino and hotel owners, who fail to make needed repairs or to warn customers that dangerous conditions exist;